MJPMax/plantpulse-ai/README.md

 # PlantPulse AI — UI Prototype

-Interactive mock-up of an oilseed crushing facility monitoring application by Cargill.
+Interactive mock-up of an facility process monitoring application.
 No backend, no real AI — all data is in-memory with localStorage persistence.

 ## Setup